Dynamical evolution of fermion-boson stars: Numerical Simulations

 By analyzing the central oscillations of the different fields, and in particular, of the central density of the star, we can study the structure of the normal modes of the fermion-boson stars.
 The frequencies of the normal modes are well-known for both isolated neutron and boson stars, but they have not been yet studied for mixed stars.
 The pulsations of compact objects are of great importance for relativistic astrophysics, because they offer the possibility of extracting information about the star (for instance the radius, mass and equation of state) from the detection of the associated gravitational waves (see~\cite{lrr-2003-3} for a review).
 Although our spherical symmetry assumption only allow us to study radial modes (i.e., the fundamental mode and its overtones), it is still representative to show how these modes may change in a neutron star in the presence of a bosonic dark matter component that couples to fermions only through gravity.

-We will restrict our analysis to a fermion-boson star with total mass $M_T=1.4$, and parametrize different mixed stars by increasing the amount of bosons relative to fermions, corresponding to the fractions $N_B/N_F=\{0,2.5,5,7.5,10\}\%$.
+We will restrict our analysis to a fermion-boson star with total mass $M_T=1.4$, and parameterize different mixed stars by increasing the amount of bosons relative to fermions, corresponding to the fractions $N_B/N_F=\{0,2.5,5,7.5,10\}\%$.
 The details of the parameters of the stars are summarized in Table~\ref{tab:stars}.
 We have evolved for long times $t \approx 6000$ in order to get at least $50$ oscillations of the central density, which will produce a clear spectrum with sharp peaks in the frequency domain.
 The Fourier transform of this quantity is shown in the top panel of Fig.~\ref{fig:qnm}.
 As an additional check of our code, we can compare the known frequencies of the fundamental mode and its overtones for a (fermion-only) neutron star (as computed either by using perturbation theory or numerical evolutions, see for instance \cite{Font:2001ew}) with the ones obtained from our simulation for the purely fermionic case (corresponding to the circles on the left in the bottom panel of Fig.~\ref{fig:qnm}).
 The difference is always smaller than $1\%$, confirming the accuracy and correctness of our results.

 We now turn our attention to the boson-fermion case.
-The fundamental mode, which is usually a function of the mean density of the star, remains roughly constant except for the largest boson fraction, for which it shifts slightly towards smaller frequencies.
-The overtones, at higher frequencies, display more interesting features.
-In particular, there appears to be a splitting of these modes.
+The fundamental mode, which is usually a function of the mean density of the star, remains roughly constant except for the largest boson fraction, for which it shifts towards smaller frequencies.
+The overtones, at higher frequencies, display more interesting features with the presence of new quasi-normal modes.
 The original neutron star overtones, displayed with circles in Fig.~\ref{fig:qnm}, are the dominant ones for small number of bosons.
-The power of the new oscillation modes increases with the boson fraction, suggesting that their origin is the gravitational coupling with the scalar field.
+The power of these new oscillation modes increases with the boson fraction, suggesting that their origin is the gravitational coupling with the scalar field.
 The frequency of the overtones has a significant drift towards higher values as the fraction of bosons increases.